 Reproduction, Beijing.
-Made with centuries-old Northern Elm by Chinese craftsmen adapt in traditional method of construction.
-Beautiful grains.
+Made with centuries-old Northern Elm by Chinese craftsmen; adapt in traditional method of construction. solidly built, ornamented by beautiful grains.
 48″ L, 32″ D, 19.5″ H

-The table is devoid of any carved decorations.
+The table is devoid of any carved decorations as its majestic size and building material make it unnecessary.
 The wood is left in its natural light color to show off the fantastic grain pattern.
 The clean look of the piece makes it easy to fit into a room in a contemporary setting, as has been seen in many interior design magazines.